-Our business core is the closest you will get to the real world of business in the classroom.
+Our Business core is the closest you will get to the real world of business in the classroom.
 You'll tackle grand challenges and see what it's like to work in different roles in a range of sectors and organisations.

-A business degree gives you a wide range of career options.
+A Business degree gives you a huge number of career options.
 The Bachelor of Commerce offers a choice of 12 majors, covering key disciplines, and our Bachelor of Property is designed to prepare you for a wide range of property careers.
-We look forward to helping you choose the degree or conjoint degree that will best prepare you for your future career or for further study.
+We're excited to help you choose the single degree or conjoint that will best prepare you for your future career or for further study.

-I look forward to seeing you in 2024 at our state-of-the-art Sir Owen G Glenn Building on the City Campus or our Tai Tonga Campus in Manukau.
+I look forward to seeing you in 2025 at our state-of-the-art Sir Owen G Glenn Building on the City Campus.